dellamora/graphql-query-example/README.md

 ## Using GraphQL and Apollo

-You can read more about this top [here.](https://github.com/dellamora/my-first-GraphQL-query/blob/main/src/blogPost.md)
+You can read more about this topic [here.](https://github.com/dellamora/my-first-GraphQL-query/blob/main/src/blogPost.md)

 ## Conclusion